About me

 Why Counselling?

 Counselling provides the space and time to look at your life and to talk about your life in a way you may never have done before.
-It is a confidential and non-judgemental space to explore and navigate your feelings.
+It is a confidential and non-judgmental space to explore and navigate your feelings.
 A place to help you discover new coping strategies that allow you to adapt in difficult and uncertain times.
 It is a place to manage your well-being, connect with yourself again, reflect on your life and develop your resilience.

 Who do you work with?